-Combine the pork belly, orange juice, garlic, chipotle pepper, cumin, 1 tsp. of salt and lime juice in the Instant Pot.
+Combine the pork belly, orange juice, garlic, chipotle pepper, cumin, 1 teaspoon of salt and lime juice in the Instant Pot.
 Cook on high pressure for 60 minutes.

 Let the pressure release naturally for 10 minutes, then use the quick release to release any remaining pressure.